Kiyogen24/PocketImperium/README.md

 ## 📝 Description

-Pocket Imperium est un jeu de stratégie spatiale 3X (eXplore, eXpand, eXterminate) développé en Java avec JavaFX.
-Le jeu oppose 3 joueurs qui s'affrontent pour le contrôle de secteurs galactiques.
+Pocket Imperium is a 3X (eXplore, eXpand, eXterminate) space strategy game developed in Java with JavaFX.
+The game pits 3 players against each other for control of galactic sectors.

-## 🎮 Caractéristiques principales
+## 🎮 Main Features

-- Interface graphique complète avec JavaFX
+- Full graphical interface with JavaFX
-- Système de combat et de déplacement sur une grille hexagonale
+- Combat and movement system on a hexagonal grid
-- Trois types d'actions possibles : Explorer, Étendre et Exterminer
+- Three possible actions: Explore, Expand, and Exterminate
-- 3 types de bots avec différentes stratégies :
+- 3 types of bots with different strategies:
-  - Bot Offensif
+  - Offensive Bot
-  - Bot Défensif
+  - Defensive Bot
-  - Bot Aléatoire
+  - Random Bot
-- Système de score et de victoire
+- Scoring and victory system
-- Sauvegarde/chargement de partie
+- Save/load game feature
-- Musique et effets sonores
+- Music and sound effects
-- Log des actions de jeu
+- Game action log

-## 🛠️ Technologies utilisées
+## 🛠️ Technologies Used

 - Java 21
 - JavaFX 21